codyogden/social-card/README.md

 ## Template
 The template is an HTML file that can be edited as desired.
 Use `{param_name}` syntax throughout the HTML file for dynamic string replacements when rendering the file or rendering the social card.

+Multiple templates can be used by specifying the `template={fileName}` query parameter (no file extension).
+If a template query param is not passed, is blank, or does not exist, the `default.html` template will be used.

 ### localhost:{port}/render
 This endpoint lets you preview the card's rendered HTML page that will be used to grab a screenshot and produce the image.